 Try intermittent fasting:

-Researchers say occasional fasting can be a very effective way to kick start a sluggish metabolism.
+Researchers say occasional fasting can be a very effective way to kick start a sluggish metabolism into fat burning mode.
 And studies show it could help you lose weight and reduce your risk of a number of diseases.14,15

 With the 16/8 method the goal is put 16 hours between eating.
 So, for example, on an intermittent fast day you could skip breakfast, eat a light and healthy lunch and dinner between the hours of one and nine, and then fast again until morning.